BeanTheAlien/GhostScript/README.md

 # IMPORTANT
 Note that GhostScript **is not development ready**.\
 If you want to use GS in a development environment, please come back when v1.0.0 is released.\
-I apologize for the inconvenience.\
-There is currently an ongoing error with the better import system.\
-I am investigating it and implmenting a fix.\
 I apologize for the inconvenience.

 # About